The corner where Raymond Washington was killed

 Roughly 3 miles away.

-Filming Location in Los Angeles, California, United States
+Filming Location in Los Angeles, California

 The parking lot where Nipsey Hussle was shot dead